alinposho/numberprettifier/README.md

 ## Options

-In order to make things easier for the user I have added a runnable jar version of the application in the GitHub repository.
+In order to make things easier for the user I have added a runnable jar version of the application in the GitHub repository, under the "bin" folder.
 This way you need just Java running on your system to run the application.

 ## Examples